yann-yinn/nuxt-gustave/README.md

 ]
 ```

-Note that Gustave added two useful variables :
+Note that Gustave added two useful variables here :

 - `$html` : the mardkown rendered as html
-- `$slug_from_filename` : a slug generated from the filename, that can be used for urls.
+- `$slug_from_filename` : a slug generated from the filename, that can be used for urls or as ids.

 #### Displaying our posts